Magnum (ice cream): Varieties

 In 2003, Streets, the brand under which Magnum is sold in Australia and New Zealand, brought out a limited edition series of ice creams known as The Sixties Nine featuring sixties-related names: John Lemon, Wood Choc, Jami Hendrix, ChocWork Orange, Peace ManGO, Cinnaman on the Moon, Cherry Guevara, Candy Warhol and Guava Lamp.
 Consumers who collected nine of these ice cream sticks could send them off to get a free Magnum T-shirt.
 The extreme popularity of the ChocWork Orange resulted in Streets selling it as the "Chocolate Orange" Magnum for some time after the remainder of the range was discontinued.
 Similarly, the Peppermint Envy of the Seven Deadly Sins range became "Peppermint" and is still available in Australia today.

-In 2008, Magnum brought out new variants in the UK—Mayan Mystica, a chocolate ice cream Magnum blended with cinnamon, nutmeg and honey flavours; and Magnum Minis available in a variety of flavours.
+In 2008, Magnum brought out new variants in the UK—Mayan Mystica, a chocolate ice cream Magnum blended with cinnamon, nutmeg, and honey flavours; and Magnum Minis available in a variety of flavours.

 In 2020, Magnum brought new variants Rose Ruby and Salted Caramel.
 These are produced in a tub with a crackable outside chocolate layer.

-Advertisement
+In August 2024, Magnum brought new flavours Lemon Cheese and Pecan Nut in Singapore.

+Advertising

 Actress Eva Longoria was the face of Magnum in 2008.
 Also in 2008, Josh Holloway, from television's Lost, was selected as the first male spokesperson of Magnum in Turkey.
 Benicio del Toro and Caroline Correa starred in a television commercial for Magnum Gold, directed by Bryan Singer.

 In 2021, on the occasion of the 700th anniversary of Dante Alighieri's death, a new limited edition was launched that included three ice creams, each inspired by each of the three Cantiche of the Divine Comedy.
 To celebrate the anniversary, in partnership with the Scuderie del Quirinale, a work was also commissioned to the Italian painter Roberto Ferri, who created Il Bacio di Dante e Beatrice (The Kiss of Dante and Beatrice).
 The painting was exhibited at the Palazzo Firenze in Rome.

 Internationally

 In 2009, Magnum Mini Moments were launched.
 They came in three types of chocolate: milk, white and dark all with five different flavours including almond and truffle.

 In China, the Magnum name is retained; however, there are fewer varieties—as of 2009 there are only vanilla, cappuccino, and crunchy.
 Mint and double chocolate were introduced in 2006–7 but were pulled from the market in 2008 (or possibly before).

 In 2011, Magnum ice cream was launched in the US and Canada with six varieties: Double Caramel, Double Chocolate, Classic, Almond, White, and Dark.

 In March 2012, Malaysia introduced a flavor known as Choco-Cappucino.

-In April 2013, Magnum ice cream was launched in India by Hindustan Unilever, starting with Chennai, and February the following year, expanded to national distribution.
-It is distributed under the brand name Kwality Ltd. Wall's (ice cream).
+In April 2013, Magnum ice cream was launched in India by Hindustan Unilever, starting with Chennai, and February the following year, it expanded to national distribution.
+It is distributed under the brand name Kwality Wall's (ice cream).

 In 2014, The Philippines opened a "make-your-own" or "do-it-yourself" Magnum dessert bar/cafe called Magnum Manila, located at SM Aura's Sky Park, Taguig.